 Overview of the Training Scheme

 The Training Programme Director (TPD) is Dr Phil Norman.

 The Severn Child & Adolescent Psychiatry advanced trainee rotational training scheme covers four NHS trusts:

 - Avon and Wiltshire Mental Health Partnership NHS Trust- which covers Bristol, South Gloucestershire and North Somerset

 - Gloucestershire Health and Care NHS Foundation Trust- which covers Gloucestershire

 - Oxford Health NHS Foundation Trust- whose Children’s services extend into Wiltshire, Swindon and Bath and North East Somerset

-- Somerset Partnership NHS Foundation Trust- which covers Wells, Yeovil, Brigewater and Taunton
+- Somerset Partnership NHS Foundation Trust- which covers Wells, Yeovil, Bridgwater and Taunton

 There are 10 Full-time training posts allocated to the scheme, with a range of placements across the four NHS Trusts.
 Full-time trainees will usually train in three posts, spending a year in each.
 Less-than-full-time trainees will train in more posts usually over five years.
 Trainees are required to complete 36 months of training to be eligible for award of a Certificate of Completion of Training (CCT).
 There is the option to remain for a six months “period of grace” at the end of training.